 Alternatives to Chinese Food

-Other Asian cuisines can easily fit into a keto diet also.
-If you are struggling to find a keto-friendly Chinese dish to satisfy your cravings, you can try:
+Other Asian cuisines can easily fit into a keto diet and each offer a delicious and unique variety of foods and flavors.
+If you want to switch up your typical keto-friendly Chinese food order while satisfying your cravings, you can try:

 - Korean barbecue: Most restaurants give you the choice of which proteins and vegetables you want in each dish.
 The only thing you really need to avoid in Korean food is an overabundance of sauce.
 Many times kimchi can be eaten too; just make sure there isn’t added sugar.